YourOnly-One/content/snoworld/en-ph/kb/ppop/ppop-idols.md

   attribrel="noopener external"
 >}}

-The title for the first P-pop idol girl group goes to Pop Girls, they debuted on December 13, 2009 with their song <cite lang="en-PH">Crazy Crazy</cite>.
+The title for the first P-pop idol girl group goes to Pop Girls, they debuted on December 13, 2009 with their song <cite><bdi lang="en-PH">Crazy Crazy</bdi></cite>.
 While Pop Girls was inspired by North American and English girl groups, they passed the criteria of an Asian idol girl group.

 Pop Girls started with members Jaliah and Mariam Baustria (Filipino-Lebanese twins), Shy Carlos (Filipino-Swiss), Rose Van Ginkel (Filipino-Dutch), and Nadine Lustre.
 They released studio albums and digital singles; and members graduated and new members joined.
-They had promotional tours and appeared on shows, until all the members graduated on April 12, 2017 after the release of their farewell song <cite lang="tl">Prinsesa</cite> (<cite lang="tl-Tglg">ᜉᜒᜇᜒᜈ᜔ᜐᜒᜐ</cite>).
+They had promotional tours and appeared on shows, until all the members graduated on April 12, 2017 after the release of their farewell song <cite><bdi lang="tl">Prinsesa</bdi></cite> (<cite><bdi lang="tl-Tglg">ᜉᜒᜇᜒᜈ᜔ᜐᜒᜐ</bdi></cite>).

 ### First P-pop idol boy group